MiT9Y/School42-21-Learning/README.md

 10. **cub3d (2021-12-11)** - This project is inspired by the world-famous eponymous 90's game, which was the first FPS ever.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, in which you'll have to find your way.

 11. **CPP Modules (2022-02-06)** - Learning the basics С++

+12. **webserver (2022-05-02)** - This project is here to make you write your own HTTP server.
+You will be able to test it with a real browser.
+HTTP is one of the most used protocol on internet.
+Knowing its arcane will be useful, even if you won't be working on a website.